ekgzl/learning-web-projects/README.md

 ### 13. **Recipe Finder**
    - **Description**: This is a recipe search application that allows users to search for meals by name.
 The app fetches data from a meal API and displays the recipe along with its ingredients and a link to view the full recipe.
 The project emphasizes asynchronous JavaScript, API integration, dynamic HTML content creation, and error handling.
    - **Technologies**: HTML, CSS, JavaScript, Fetch API, DOM Manipulation

----

-Feel free to explore each project, and I hope you find them useful or inspiring as you embark on your own web development journey!